CVConverter/video-to-puretext-converter/README.md

 ## NOTICE
 - If it doesn't look right, try to maximize or full-screen the console window
-(if it still doesn't look right, try to change the default value to make the console always be maximized when open.)
+(if it's still doesn't look right, try to change the default value to make the console always be maximized when open.)

 # How to compile and edit
 ## requirements: